pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       this class or its subclasses.
 Optional.
       -r, --role <role name>          Filter by the role name provided.
 Each returned class (or classname) should refer
-                                      to the target instance through a property with a name that matches the value of this parameter.
+                                      to the target class through a property with a name that matches the value of this parameter.
 Optional.
       --no-qualifiers                 If set, request server to not include qualifiers in the returned class(s).
 The
-                                      default behavior is to request include
-                                      qualifiers in the returned class(s).
+                                      default behavior is to request qualifiers in returned class(s).
-      -c, --includeclassorigin        Include classorigin in the result.
+      -c, --includeclassorigin        Request that server include classorigin in the result.On some WBEM operations, server
+                                      may ignore this option.
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
 If option not specified a Null property list is created and the server returns all
                                       properties.
 Multiple properties may be
-                                      defined with either a comma separated list defining the option multiple times. (ex: -p pn1 -p pn22 or -p pn1,pn2).
+                                      defined with either a comma separated list or by using the option multiple times. (ex:
+                                      -p pn1 -p pn22 or -p pn1,pn2).
 If defined as empty string the server should return no properties.
-      -o, --names_only                Show only local properties of the class.
+      -o, --names_only                Show only the returned object names.
       -s, --sort                      Sort into alphabetical order by classname.
       -n, --namespace <name>          Namespace to use for this operation.
 If defined that namespace overrides the general